RiS3-Lab/SHiFT/toolchains/readme.md

+# Precompiled toolchains

+ Please follow the instructions here: https://4sksufrafeuvtpokf7jrjvwz340wgons.lambda-url.us-east-1.on.aws/

-# How to build a modified arm toolchain:
+# How to build a modified arm toolchain by yourself:

 1. First you need to build the standard ARM GNU toolchain provided by ARM according to the Release Notes that you can find here https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads